 The Problem Is Known As Colony Collapse Disorder

 Say there is a hive with a healthy queen and brood, as well as a great deal of food (honey) in reserve.
 However, suddenly all of the worker bees die.
 Without the worker bees, there's no one to keep the hive running and the rest of the population quickly dies.
 In some cases, the worker bees just up and leave, never to return.
 Either way, it's a death sentence to the hive as a whole.
-Scientists still have yet to determine the exact cause for the devastating phenomenon.

-One Theory Blames The Israeli Acute Paralysis Virus
+The Israeli Acute Paralysis Virus